 Inflammation is influenced by both lifestyle and nutrition.
 Regular exercise can reduce inflammation whereas obesity increases it, as does metabolic syndrome (which is characterized by abdominal obesity, high blood sugar levels, impaired glucose tolerance, dyslipidemia, and hypertension).
 Cigarette smoking also increases inflammation.

+High consumption of dietary fiber has been shown to be associated with low levels of inflammation in breast cancer survivors.
 Numerous studies have also documented the influence of individual foods and food groups on inflammation.
 Most deeply colored fruits and vegetables have anti-inflammatory properties.
 Below are anti-inflammatory foods that have also been associated with reduced risk of breast cancer:

 Foods that increase inflammation